 The Associate of Applied Science in Surgical Technology prepares qualified individuals to work under the supervision of a surgeon to assist the safe and efficient performance of invasive surgical procedures, make certain that the operating room environment is safe, that equipment functions properly and that the operative procedure is performed under optimal conditions that ensure patient safety.

-Through a combination of classroom presentations, campus laboratory practice and clinical experiences, the student will develop a knowledge of the surgical environment, instrumentation, procedures and supplies necessary to ensure safe care of the surgical patient.
+Through a combination of classroom presentations, campus laboratory practice and clinical experiences, the student will develop a knowledge of becoming a surgical technologist in the surgical environment, instrumentation, procedures and supplies necessary to ensure safe care of the surgical patient.
 The program includes courses in general and technical education.
 Clinical experiences are offered under faculty and mentor supervision at Camden Clark Medical Center, Marietta Memorial Health Systems, Thomas Memorial, Charleston Area Medical Centers and other selected community agencies.

 The program’s mission is to provide students with the opportunity to develop the skills and knowledge in the cognitive, psychomotor and affective learning domains necessary to gain employment as competent entry-level surgical technologists.